beyersmann-lab/beyersmannlab/content/publication/the-role-of-oral-vocabulary-training-when-l2-speakers-read-complex-novel-words/index.md

 ---
-title: The role of oral vocabulary when L2 speakers read novel words: A complex word training study
+title: "The role of oral vocabulary when L2 speakers read novel words: A complex word training study"
 subtitle: "*Bilingualism: Language and Cognition*."
 publication_types:
   - "2"